algorandfoundation/xGov/Proposals/xgov-6.md

 ## Abstract

 The “Transaction Builder UI” (name not final) will be an online tool that provides an easy and user-friendly way to create just about any transaction on Algorand.
 Creating and sending a transaction on Algorand without an existing tool for that particular type of transaction requires using the SDK or `goal`, which requires programming knowledge and/or a node setup.
 Just about every wallet makes simple payment transactions easy.
 However, many of the more advanced transactions are either difficult or impossible within the wallets’ UIs.
-Most wallets don’t allow most types of Algorand transactions for security and user experience reasons.
+This creates a large gap where a non-programmer user cannot conveniently use many of Algorand’s more advanced features.
+The purpose of the Transaction Builder UI is to fill in this gap.

 ## Team